-Medicaid reimburses most outpatient services on an interim basis based on an agreed-upon rate based on documented costs.
+Medicaid reimburses most outpatient services on an interim basis at an agreedupon rate based on documented costs.
 Medicaid also reimburses the Hospitals for graduate medical education costs.
 In addition, Medicaid reimburses the Hospitals for providing services to a disproportionate share of uninsured and low income patients.
 Final settlement is determined after submission of annual cost reports by the Hospitals.
 Several services such as hearing aids, durable medical equipment (DME), outpatient pharmaceuticals, home health, and diagnostic laboratory services are paid on fee schedules.